How Much Do Authors Make? Here's the Honest Answer

 Now I know what you're thinking: that is literally ⅙ the amount of books.
 Why wouldn't you go the self-publishing route?

-Realistically, you don’t have the connections and marketing muscle of a publisher behind you when you self-publish.
-That’s what leads us to these statistics…
+Realistically, you don't have the connections and marketing muscle of a traditional publisher behind you when you self-publish.
+That's what leads us to these statistics…

 Traditional Publishing vs. Self-Publishing Income

 All of that is to say: there is opportunity in both industries.
-Yes, traditional publishing is getting more competitive and needs to adapt to the current environment, but the strength of publishers still allows authors to earn, on average, more money than self-published authors.
-At the same time, there is an incredible amount of potential for those willing to embrace and work hard in the self-publishing industry.
+Yes, traditional publishing is getting more competitive and needs to adapt to the current environment, but the strength of publishers still allows trad authors to earn, on average, more money than self-published authors.
+At the same time, there is an incredible amount of potential for those willing to work hard in the self-publishing industry.

 How much do authors make: comparing publishing income

-Honestly, big names like Stephen King, Nora Roberts, and James Patterson have skewed the perception of how much an author makes.
-These authors, among many others, are worth hundreds of millions of dollars.
-Sorry, but your first book won’t do that for you.
 The reality is that your first book will not make enough to turn you into a full-time writer.
-If you want to be an author, it’s something most people will work on around their day jobs.
+If you want to be an author, it's something most people will work on around their day jobs.
 I know, it stinks to read that.

 Being an author requires a lot of patience and time.
 Writing a book takes a lot of time.
 Learning how to market your book takes a lot of time.
 Seeing your book make enough money to recoup the costs of editing and your cover takes a lot of time.